bookofproofs/bookofproofs.github.io/_sources/history/20th-century/morin-ugo.md

 * Let us return to Morin's activities following the end of World War II.
 * Morin went back to his home town of Trieste to help his colleagues there re-establish the Faculty of Science.
 * Morin also edited some textbooks for teaching geometry in secondary schools during the 1950s and in the 1960s worked on texts for teachers of mathematics in secondary schools prepared for the Ministry of Education.
-* Morin did not give up his political ambitions at the end of the war but continued to involve himself in left wing politics.
 * Many honours have been given to Morin, both in his lifetime and following his death.
 * A high school in Mestre and a research centre "Ugo Morin" in Paderno del Grappa, Treviso, have been named after him.